 - You can contact her directly at firstname.lastname@example.org

-Associate Professor Chris Ceraso is an actor and a playwright.
+Professor Chris Ceraso, Chair of the Department of Theatre and Dance, is an actor and a playwright.
 He has acted in premieres of work by such prominent writers as John Guare, David Mamet, Joyce Carol Oates, Lanford Wilson, Romulus Linney, Arthur Giron and Christopher Durang, among many others.
 He has also appeared on TV (several appearances “Law and Order) and in independent films.
 Regional work has included classic and modern classic plays by Shakespeare, Moliere, and Tennessee Williams.
 He is a long-time member of New York’s renowned Ensemble Studio Theatre (E.S.T.).
 As a playwright, he has been produced off-broadway and regionally, and has been published by Samuel French and Plays For Living.
 He has also had work produced for feature film, radio and TV.